 How to Get Enough Iron in Your Baby's Diet

-Did you know that an iron deficiency is the most common micronutrient deficiency in children worldwide?
+Did you know that iron deficiency is the most common micronutrient deficiency in children?
 Iron is essential for the production of red blood cells and for the transportation of oxygen in the body and an iron deficiency in early childhood can result in development delays.
 But there’s good news!
 By serving your child iron-rich foods daily and being mindful about how to combine meals to maximize iron absorption, a deficiency can be easily prevented!

 There are many sources of iron-rich foods from both plants and animals.
 You may have heard that children need to eat meat to get iron.
 It turns out, this is not true!
 There are plenty of fantastic, iron-rich plant foods and children growing up without meat are not necessarily more iron deficient than children who eat meat.
 Plants are also abundant in healthy fiber and protective phytochemicals, compounds that have been linked to stronger immune systems and a richer and more diverse gut microbiome.